-Power Technology is an instructional program that prepares individuals to troubleshoot, service, and repair a variety of small machines and technology, involving both two and four cycle engines used on portable power equipment.
-Planned activities will allow students to become knowledgeable of fundamental principles and technical skills related to troubleshooting, repairing, identifying parts and making precision measurements.
-Safety will be a key component of this class.
-Students will also be exposed to career opportunities related to power technology. ( grades 11, 12 with permission of QAVTC director)
+Small engine repair introduces students to small engine diagnostics, troubleshooting, service, and repair of a variety of small internal-combustion engines, involving both two- and four-cycle engines used on portable power equipment.
+Students will gain knowledge in fundamental principles and technical skills related to troubleshooting, repairing, identifying parts, and making precision measurements.
+Safety and engine repair career opportunities will be key components of this class.